To pass the GED test, you need to have a sophisticated knowledge of the four GED subject fields: Math, Social Studies, Science, and Language Arts.

 - Writing (Extended Response, or essay).
 You will have to compose an essay based on the information that’s given to you in two passages.

-The GED Reasoning through Language Arts subtest is 150 minutes including a 10-minute break.
-The reading comprehension section measures to what extent you understand and are able to interpret written fiction and non-fiction texts.
+Reading and Writing – The GED Reasoning through Language Arts subtest is 150 minutes including a 10-minute break.
+The reading comprehension section measures to what extent you understand are able to interpret written fiction and non-fiction texts.

 The grammar part assesses your understanding of language conventions and grammar through a number of short passages.